ADHD in Children - Attention Deficit Hyperactivity Disorder in Children

 • Inattention

-Children will experience these signs to the varying degree, and it is common for children and teenagers behaviour to be different or more pronounced in different settings.
+Children will experience these signs to varying degrees, and it is common for children and teenagers behaviour to be different or more pronounced in different settings.
 It is also common for children with ADHD / ADD to experience differing symptoms as they grow up, so as a parent you may notice a shift in the challenges they experience, and this is normal.

 A diagnosis of ADHD / ADD requires an impact to be seen in a variety of settings, a thorough assessment should seek feedback from parents, schools and other environments your child spends time in to ascertain this.
 It is important that parents understand that there can be other reasons why a child might behave in a ‘bouncy’ way or find it really hard to concentrate.
 These may include ASC or anxiety or mood disorders.